-Mission Australia, insures for the benefits of the Directors of the Company against liabilities for costs and expenses incurred by them in defending any legal proceedings arising out of their conduct while acting in the capacity of Director other than conduct involving a wilful breach of duty.
-Premiums were paid for each of the Directors listed on page 2 and page 3 as disclosed in the Directors' Report through Mission Australia.
-Mission Australia charges a fee to cover these costs.
+During the year, the Company paid insurance premiums in respect of a directors' and officers' liability insurance contract.
+The contract insures for the benefits of the Directors of the Company against liabilities for costs and expenses incurred by them in defending any legal proceedings arising out of their conduct while acting in the capacity of Director other than conduct involving a wilful breach of duty.
+Premiums were paid for each of the Directors listed on page 2 and page 3.